 Library borrowing records are confidential; however, there are times when a researcher needs to check a quotation, citation, etc., in an item that is checked out by another borrower.
 Unless you have a signed Request for Non-Disclosure form on file with Privileges, your name can be disclosed to members of the Stanford community or to University of California faculty, academic staff, or graduate student members of the Research Libraries Cooperative Program or the Reciprocal Services Program.
 If you do not want your name disclosed, email us at email@example.com and let us know.

 You'll receive a recall notice when a library or another borrower needs an item you've checked out.
-You must return the recalled item by the due date on the notice.
+You must return the recalled item by the recall due date printed on the notice.
 (You'll have one week.)
 If the item is needed for Course Reserves, it must be returned immediately.
 Fines begin accruing as soon as the due date passes.
-After 14 days, you'll receive a bill for replacement of the item and your borrowing account may be blocked until you return (or pay for) the item.
+Overdue recalls will be billed for replacement after they are 8 days overdue and your borrowing account may be blocked until the item is returned (or paid for).